“Let now these intimations come

 Here's something else to mull over.
 Anthroposophists cannot know that children have relationships with angels.
 The idea that children have ties to angels is a belief.
 It is a very nice belief, but it is not knowledge — it is a religious belief that Anthroposophists embrace.
 Waldorf teachers often bring this belief with them into the classroom.
 Waldorf schools are largely ruled by the religion of Anthroposophy.
 [See "Is Anthroposophy a Religion?"]
 If you yourself subscribe to the Anthroposophical faith, then you may be happy with what happens inside Waldorf classrooms.
 But if you don't...

-Here are three items from the Waldorf Watch "news" page:
+Here are a few items from the Waldorf Watch "news" page:

 “If [a person] learns systematically to apply his will to his own thinking...it becomes God-thinking, a creative force itself ...
 Rudolf Steiner’s method of work calls upon man, in the highest degree, to face and outgrow himself.” — Anthroposophist Francis Edmunds, AN INTRODUCTION TO STEINER EDUCATION (Sophia Books, 2004), p.
 7.